Island Bites is a Puerto Rican cook with decades of experience in the kitchen. She's an expert in Latin American

 - With a scoop or your hands, form small balls (about 1 tbs each).
-Place in a cookie sheet about 1 inch apart.
-Bake in a pre-heated oven at 375ºF for 15 to 20 minutes or until completely baked (bottom must be golden but top must be pale).
-Let cool at least 10 minutes.
+Place on a cookie sheet about 1 inch apart.
+Bake in a preheated oven at 375ºF for 15 to 20 minutes or until completely baked (the bottom must be golden but the top must be pale).
+Let cool for at least 10 minutes.

-- Press your thumb to make an indent in each cookie before baking them, and fill with any fruit jam.
-Guava paste is the favorite here in the Island.
+- Press your thumb to make an indent in each cookie before baking them, and fill them with any fruit jam.
+Guava paste is the favorite here on the Island.